 - 5.3.1 Second examinations are subject to the same rules and procedures as a First Examination, with key exceptions outlined below. - 5.3.2 Certain outcomes are not available in the event of a Second Examination.
-These are listed in EG3 - Research Degree Examination Outcomes.
-For the avoidance of doubt, no Candidate can be subject to a Third Examination. - 5.3.3 In any re-examination, the Examiners will have regard to the report they made on the First Examination. - 5.3.4 In certain cases, the Second Examination may proceed without a second viva.
-While this typically depends on the recommendation made by the Examiners at the time of the First Examination, Examiners nonetheless retain the right to request a second viva at a later date if the need for one becomes apparent. - 5.3.5 Where the Second Examination proceeds without a second viva, Examiners are expected to formulate their outcome within 3 months of the dispatch of the thesis. - 5.3.6 Unless it is impossible for them to do so, it is expected that the original Examiners will conduct the second examination.
-Where one or both of the original Examiners are unable to conduct the Second examination for any reason, a second viva must be held.
+These are listed in EG3 Research Degree Examination Outcomes.
+For the avoidance of doubt, no Candidate can be subject to a Third Examination.

+- 5.3.3 The focus of any Second Examination will be to assess how well the Candidate has addressed the concerns and/or changes requested in the Final Joint Report produced as part of the First Examination. - 5.3.4 In certain cases, the Second Examination may proceed without a second viva.
+This will typically be anticipated at the time of the First Examination and will depend on the recommendation of that First Examination.
+However, Examiners nonetheless retain the right to request a second viva at a later date if the need for one becomes apparent (I.e., after a thesis has been revised and resubmitted). - 5.3.5 Where the Second Examination proceeds without a second viva, Examiners are expected to formulate their outcome within 3 months of the dispatch of the thesis. - 5.3.6 Unless it is impossible for them to do so, it is expected that the original Examiners will conduct the Second Examination. - 5.3.7 Candidates and Supervisors cannot request the appointment of new Examiners for a Second Examination.
+However, where there are appropriate grounds, Candidates are permitted to lodge an appeal or complaint relating to their First Examination via the Appeals team.
+Where an academic appeal is upheld, this may result in the original examination being declared void.
+In such a case, arrangements would proceed for a 'fresh' First Examination, possibly involving new Examiners. - 5.3.8 Notwithstanding the above, the Dean of the Graduate School retains the right to request new Examiners, or the appointment of a Third Examiner if this is deemed necessary. - 5.3.9 Where one or both of the original Examiners are unable to conduct the Second Examination for any reason, they will be replaced with a new Examiner nominated by the Supervisor and approved by Research Degrees.
+Reasons for this may include, but are not limited to, unavailability within the expected timeframe for examination, long-term sick leave, parental leave, retirement, or death.

+5.3.10 Where one or both of the original Examiners are unable to conduct the Second examination for any reason, a second viva must be held.
 In this instance, the requirement for a second viva supersedes any decision communicated to the Candidate following the First Examination.
-In such a case, the original Examiners' Final Joint Report will be made available to the new Examiners and the focus of the Second examination will be to assess how well the Candidate has addressed the concerns raised and/or changes requested in this report.
+In such a case, the original Examiners' Final Joint Report will be made available to the new Examiners and the focus of the Second examination will, as normal, be to assess how well the Candidate has addressed the concerns raised and/or changes requested in this report.